markmarijnissen/website.js/README.md

 website.js
 ----------

+> Library to run a Multi-Page-Content-Website as a Single-Page-Application.

-A static-site generator that runs in your browser
+It's like a static site generator that runs in your browser.

 ### Installation
 ```